Propaganistas/mdi-vue3/README.md

 | mdiCheck | CheckIcon |
 | ... | ... |

 Knowing that, you can then import an icon as a Vue component.
-As long as you make use of ES6 imports **tree-shaking is supported**.
+As long as you make use of ES6 imports **tree-shaking is supported** in production builds.

 ```html
 <template>